kyverno/website/content/en/docs/Writing policies/jmespath.md

 <details><summary>Expand</summary>
 <p>

-The `items()` filter iterates on map keys (ex., annotations or labels) and converts them to an array of objects with key/value attributes with custom names.
+The `items()` filter iterates on map keys (ex., annotations or labels) or arrays and converts them to an array of objects with key/value attributes with custom names.

 For example, given the following map below